Last Updated on

 Okra is one of the most cooked vegetables all across India.
 Just like in many English speaking countries, in India okra is ladies finger.
-I bet that is the British influence!
-Some of the regional names of okra are bhendi in Hindi and bendakaya in Telugu.
-Okra stir fry is a common preparation all over India though the recipe varies region to region.
+I am sure that is the British influence!
+Some of the regional names of okra are bhendi/bhindi in Hindi and bendakaya in Telugu, and the stir fry is bhendi subzi and bendakaya koora respectively.
+Okra fry or bhendi subzi is a common preparation all over India though the recipe varies region to region.

 Bhendi subzi, as it is commonly known in most parts of the country is a comfort food to many.
-Regardless of the region, a basic okra stir fry requires very minimal Indian spices which are common in any Indian kitchen.
+Regardless of the region, a basic stir fry requires very minimal Indian spices which are common in any Indian kitchen.
 Though the spices are minimal, it tastes amazing with steaming rice and Indian flatbreads.
-Today’s version is version from Andhra/Telangana.
+Today’s version is from Andhra/Telangana states.

 How to make Indian Okra Stir Fry